jakegut/jakegut/README.md

 [Simple Paintball](https://github.com/jakegut/SimplePaintball) - Spigot plugin that adds a Paintball mini-game to Minecraft servers. (_Java, TravisCI, Maven, Spigot_)

-[Praylink](https://github.com/jakeryang/praylink) - Web app that allows people to text a number to submit a prayer request with a webpage that lists them. (_Flask, PostgreSQL, Twilio API, Docker_)

 ## Misc

 **Now Playing** on Spotify